-Mayor Dave Chapin announced today the search for a new Vail town manager has been narrowed to two candidates following interviews this week with three finalists.
+The search for a new Vail town manager has been narrowed to two candidates following interviews with three finalists.
 The top two candidates selected unanimously by the town council are David Buckingham, city manager of Morrow Bay, Calif., and Jay Harrington, town manager of Carbondale.
 A third candidate, Michael Kovacs, city manager of Fate, Texas, is no longer in the running.

 Representatives from the town council will be conducting site visits and additional due diligence before convening in executive session at 4 p.m.
 Wednesday, April 26 to continue the selection process.
-Today’s announcement follows a series of candidate interviews this week involving the town council, staff, a citizen panel and the community at-large in which the top two contenders were identified:
+The announcement follows a series of candidate interviews involving the town council, staff, a citizen panel and the community at-large in which the top two contenders were identified:

 City Manager of Morro Bay, Calif.